AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 That's what I see when I look at the online news industry, disruption everywhere:
 <ul>
-<li>A disrupted reader experience, obstructing and diverting the <a href="https://www.rjionline.org/stories/how-to-make-online-news-brain-friendly">reading path</a>.</li>
+<li>A disrupted reader experience, obstructing and <a href="https://www.rjionline.org/stories/how-to-make-online-news-brain-friendly">diverting the reading path</a>.</li>
-<li>A disrupted news delivery system, with painfully slow page-loads and bloated, <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">malware-prone widgets</a>.</li>
+<li>A disrupted news delivery system, with painfully slow page-loads and <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">bloated, malware-prone widgets</a>.</li>
-<li>A disrupted business model, letting social sites, cell phone providers and <a href="http://adcontrarian.blogspot.com/2016/10/agencies-profiting-from-online-ad-fraud.html">ad networks siphon their revenue</a>.</li>
+<li>A disrupted business model, letting social sites, cell phone providers and <a href="http://adcontrarian.blogspot.com/2016/10/agencies-profiting-from-online-ad-fraud.html">ad networks siphon away revenue</a>.</li>
 <li>A disrupted mission, chasing fads and Facebook likes instead of <a href="https://www.buzzfeed.com/craigsilverman/partisan-fb-pages-analysis?utm_term=.ipaQmQ5lG#.nypQdQxkw">checking facts and informing the public</a>.</li>
 </ul>